AdobeDocs/commerce-admin.en/help/systems/index-management.md

 >[!NOTE]
 > Adobe Commerce merchants using Live Search, Catalog Service, or Product Recommendations have the option to use a [SaaS-based price indexer](https://experienceleague.adobe.com/docs/commerce-merchant-services/price-index/index.html).

 When a reindex is needed, a notification appears at the top of the page.
 The index and message clears based on the reindex mode and potential actions that you take.
-For more detailed information about indexing , see the [[How the application implements indexing](https://developer.adobe.com/commerce/php/development/components/indexing/#how-the-application-implements-indexing){:target="_blank"} in the _PHP Developer Guide_.
+For more detailed information about indexing , see the [How the application implements indexing](https://developer.adobe.com/commerce/php/development/components/indexing/#how-the-application-implements-indexing){:target="_blank"} in the _PHP Developer Guide.

 ![Index management - actions](./assets/index-management.png){width="700" zoomable="yes"}